How soviet union collapsed

 Why did the Soviet union collapse

-The collapse of the Soviet Union in 1991 marked the end of an era in global politics and the conclusion of a socio-political experiment that had spanned over seven decades.
+The collapse of the Soviet Union in 1991 marked the end of an era in global politics and the summary of a socio-political experiment that had spanned over seven decades.
 Numerous factors contributed to this monumental event, which reshaped the geopolitical landscape of the world.
 Understanding the complexities of the Soviet collapse requires an examination of both internal and external dynamics that converged to bring about its demise.

 Internally, the Soviet Union faced a myriad of challenges that undermined its stability and viability.
 One significant factor was economic stagnation and inefficiency.
 The Soviet planned economy, characterized by centralized state control and collectivized agriculture, failed to generate sustained growth and meet the needs of its population.
 Inefficiencies, bureaucratic red tape, and a lack of innovation stifled productivity and hindered technological advancement, leaving the Soviet economy increasingly outdated and uncompetitive on the global stage.